-There is a clear division of responsibilities between the Chairman and Chief Executive, and their responsibilities, together with those of the Senior Independent Non-Executive Director, the Board and its Committees, have been set out in writing, agreed by the Board and are publicly available.
+There is a clear division of responsibilities between the Chairman and Chief Executive.
+Their responsibilities, together with those of the Senior Independent Director, the Board and its Committees, have been set out in writing, agreed by the Board and are publicly available.

 Certain Executive and Non-Executive Directors of the Group are also Directors of the Boards of the main operating companies which conduct regulated investment business, thereby exerting influence and constructive challenge at an operating level.